kundudeb/kundudeb.github.io/index.md

 I have started studying questions which lie at the intersection of Iwasawa theory and arithmetic statistics.
 In particular, a long-term goal is to understand the average behaviour of the Iwasawa invariants for class groups and Selmer groups of elliptic curves.
+Questions pertaining to Iwasawa theory of graphs have also piqued my interest.

 More recently, I have started thinking about questions related to Diophantine stability and Hilbert's 10th Problem.

 I am interested in Langlands' Functoriality Conjecture and related problems in the Langlands program like the Langlands' Beyond Endoscopy idea.